 About STEMCELL Technologies

-Science in Boston is provided by the Science in the City program at STEMCELL Technologies Inc. STEMCELL has been providing researchers working in the cell therapy, regenerative medicine and immunology fields with speciality cell culture media, cell isolation tools and accessory products since 1993.
+Science in Boston is provided by the Science in the City program at STEMCELL Technologies Inc. STEMCELL has been providing researchers working in the cell therapy, regenerative medicine and immunology fields with specialty cell culture media, cell isolation tools and accessory products since 1993.
 As Scientists Helping Scientists, at STEMCELL we understand that science doesn’t end at the bench.
 In addition to developing innovative research technologies, our mandate is to increase accessibility to scientific information and to foster communication and collaboration among scientific communities.
-As such, we are very excited to add Science in Boston to our existing repertoire of science communication services, which include the weekly Connexon science newsletters, the Stem Cell Podcast, and numerous other websites, webinars and videos.
+As such, we are very excited to add Science in Boston to our existing repertoire of science communication services, which includes Science News by STEMCELL Technologies, the Stem Cell Podcast, and numerous other websites, webinars and videos.
 We hope you find Science in Boston valuable, and welcome any feedback or questions about our scientific services at firstname.lastname@example.org.